golang/proposal/design/45713-workspace.md

 ### [#39005](https://github.com/golang/go/issues/39005) proposal: cmd/go: introduce a build configurations file

-This issue proposes to add a mechanism to specify configurations for builds, such as build tags.
-This might be something that can be added in a future extension of `go.work` files.
+Issue [#39005](https://github.com/golang/go/issues/39005) proposes to add a mechanism to specify configurations for builds, such as build tags.
+This issue is similar in that it is a proposal for additional configuration outside the `go.mod` file.
+This proposal does not advocate for adding this type of information to `go.work` and is focused on making changes across multiple modules.

 ## Open issues

+### The name of the `directory` directive

+The name `directory` could lead people to believe that all modules under the directory are included rather than just one.
+It might be better to use another name.
+One alternative that has been suggested is `include`.

 ### Clearing `replace`s